 The Company regularly reviews the risks that it is exposed to and rating of the risk.
-During 2023, oversight of TPAs was raised from tolerable to high.
+Following the signing of the Renewal Rights Agreements and the Sales & Purchase Agreement all risks were fully re-evaluated by the Company.

 The ESG risks that the Company are exposed to are outlined in the risk register as: